asia-codeing/Professional-README-Generator/README.md

   ## License:
-  This project is convered under the MIT
+  This project is convered under the MIT License.

   ## Contributing:
   Contributions are accepted.
 Feel free to fork.